nicbou/nicolasbouliane.com/frontend/content/recipes/grilled-cheese.md

 5. Cook one side of your folded quesadilla until golden, then flip it and cook the other side.
 Get it nice and crispy.
 9. Rub the outside with a halved **garlic** clove, then sprinkle **salt** on top.
 These are noticeable improvements.
 10. Cut in half, and serve with a dollop of **sour cream**.
 Adding pepper and coriander on top makes it look really posh.

-You can also make it as a grilled cheese sandwich.